 Research and Innovation at the University of Hawai‘i

 Research conducted by the University of Hawai‘i (UH) impacts the quality of life in the islands and around the world.
 Because of Hawai‘i’s tremendous geographic diversity that encompasses erupting volcanoes, frozen summits, tropical rain forests and the deep ocean, UH research is equally as diverse with its world-renowned research programs in astronomy, earth and ocean sciences, medicine and tropical agriculture.
-Cutting edge research facilities like the Daniel K. Inouye Center for Microbial Oceanography: Research & Education, Institute for Biogenesis Research, John A. Burns School of Medicine, UH Cancer Center and the soon-to-be constructed permanent home for the Daniel K. Inouye College of Pharmacy at the University of Hawai‘i at Hilo and the soon-to-be completed Daniel K. Inouye Solar Telescope on Maui, provide UH researchers with the necessary tools to conduct competitive research in science and technology.
+Cutting edge research facilities like the Daniel K. Inouye Center for Microbial Oceanography: Research & Education, Institute for Biogenesis Research, John A. Burns School of Medicine, UH Cancer Center, Daniel K. Inouye College of Pharmacy at the University of Hawai‘i at Hilo and the soon-to-be completed Daniel K. Inouye Solar Telescope on Maui, provide UH researchers with the necessary tools to conduct competitive research in science and technology.